Street Art Murals in Los Angeles: 7 Iconic Works and Their Artists

 Sign up to our Free Weekly Newsletter

-David Alfaro Siqueiros was a Mexican painter of social realism who became famous for his murals in fresco and who made muralismo great in Mexico together with David Riviera and José Clemente Orozco.
-Siqueiros is still considered one of the country’s most radical artists today – formally, painterly, and ideologically.
+David Alfaro Siqueiros was a Mexican painter of social realism who became famous for his murals in fresco and who made muralismo great in Mexico together with Diego Rivera and José Clemente Orozco.
+While his murals are most famous in Mexico City, he got his start in Los Angeles, as América Tropical was his first outdoor mural.
+Siqueiros is remembered as one of Mexico’s most radical artists today – formally, painterly, and ideologically.

 siqueiros la voz de la gente

-Siqueiros: La Voz de la Gente!, 2012, via Discover Los Angeles
+Siqueiros: La Voz de la Gente!, 2012,.
+Source: Discover Los Angeles

-Just how important David Siqueiros’ influence was for the development of muralism as street art in Los Angeles can also be seen in this mural: In 2012, various artists paid tribute to the Mexican painter by dedicating a mural painting to him entitled Siqueiros: La Voz de la Gente!
-The work was created in the context of the Latino Heritage Month.
-The work was initiated by Anna Siqueiros, a great-niece of the famous painter, and was carried out as a collaborative work by various artists such as Ernesto de la Loza, Willie Herrón III, Carlos Callejo, Carlos Duran, Juan Carlos Muñoz, Fabian Debora, Raul Gonzalez, Nuke, Defer, Blossom and more.
+Just how important David Siqueiros’ influence was for the development of muralism as street art in Los Angeles can be seen in this unique mural.
+In 2012, various artists paid tribute to the Mexican painter by dedicating a mural painting to him entitled Siqueiros: La Voz de la Gente!
+The work was created in the context of Latin Heritage Month and was initiated by Anna Siqueiros, a great-niece of the famous painter.
+The piece was carried out as a collaborative work by various artists such as Ernesto de la Loza, Willie Herrón III, Carlos Callejo, Carlos Duran, Juan Carlos Muñoz, Fabian Debora, Raul Gonzalez, Nuke, Defer, Blossom, and more.

 great wall los angeles the history of california

-The Great Wall of Los Angeles / The History of California by Judith Baca, 1976-83 via artnews, New York
+The Great Wall of Los Angeles / The History of California by Judith Baca, 1976-83.
+Source: ARTnews, New York

-The Great Wall of Los Angeles (1976-83) is a mural designed by the artist Judith Baca and subsequently executed over many years by over 400 different volunteers and artists.
-The original title of this street art is The History of California.
-This mural is in many ways a very special piece of street art.
-The Great Wall of Los Angeles was a public project coordinated by the Social and Public Recourse Center (SPARC).
-Until today the mural with a length of half a mile counts as one of the longest murals in the world.
+The Great Wall of Los Angeles (1976-83) is a mural that was designed by the artist Judith Baca and subsequently executed over many years by over 400 different volunteers and artists.
+The original title of this street art piece is The History of California.
+This mural is in many ways an exceptional piece of street art.
+The Great Wall of Los Angeles turned into a public project coordinated by the Social and Public Recourse Center (SPARC).
+Today, with a length of half a mile, the mural counts as one of the longest in the world.

 detail great wall los angeles

 The Great Wall of Los Angeles tells the history of California through the eyes of women and minorities.
 Judith Baca’s Chicano background also plays a major role in the motifs.
-Chronologically, The mural tells the history of California, starting with the dinosaurs.
-Most of it tells about the influence, oppression and liberation of minorities in the city history of L.A. until the 1950s.
-Judith Baca is a Chicano artist, activist and co-founder of SPARC.
-The Great Wall of Los Angeles is the most famous project of the artist.
-The mural has been damaged over the decades, has been restored and is even planned to be continued in its history.
+Chronologically, the mural tells the history of California, starting with the dinosaurs.
+Most of it tells about the influence, oppression, and liberation of minorities in the city history of L.A. until the 1950s.
+Judith Baca is a Chicano artist, activist, and co-founder of SPARC.
+The Great Wall of Los Angeles is her most famous project.
+The mural has been damaged over the decades, but it has been restored and is even planned to be continued in the future.

 ignorance and poverty elliot pinkney

-Ignorance and Poverty by Elliot Pinkney, 1970-76 via Online Archive of California
+Ignorance and Poverty by Elliot Pinkney, 1970-76.
+Source: Online Archive of California

 lita albuquerque monument kent twitchell

-Lita Albuquerque Monument by Kent Twitchell, 1984, via Kent Twitchell’s Website
+Lita Albuquerque Monument by Kent Twitchell, 1984.
+Source: Kent Twitchell

-According to author Stefano Block, the construction of massive freeways in Los Angeles has always been demonized by some and praised by others as admirable design work or even as the cathedral of its time and place.
-In the spirit of the latter admiration, the mural artist Kent Twitchel created his Seventh Street Altarpiece commissioned by LAOOC and the Olympic Arts Festival in 1983 and 84, appearing in two 18 × 97ft sections on opposite sides of the 110 Freeway in downtown.
+According to author Stefano Block, the construction of massive freeways in Los Angeles has always been demonized by some and praised by others as admirable design work or even as a cathedral of time and place.
+In the spirit of the latter admiration, the mural artist Kent Twitchel created his Seventh Street Altarpiece, commissioned by LAOOC and the Olympic Arts Festival, in 1983 and 84, appearing in two 18 × 97ft sections on opposite sides of the 110 Freeway in downtown Los Angeles.

 jim morphesis monument kent twitchell

-Jim Morphesis Monument by Kent Twitchell, 1984, via Kent Twitchell’s Website
+Jim Morphesis Monument by Kent Twitchell, 1984.
+Source: Kent Twitchell

-Bloch describes these murals as follows: “One side of the diptych depicts artist Lila Albuquerque, hands open to either side of her face with palms facing outward.
-The other side portrays artist Jim Morphesis, in the same pose, same disinterested stare, same larger-than-life photorealistic headshot.
+Bloch describes these murals evocatively, saying, “One side of the diptych depicts artist Lila Albuquerque, hands open to either side of her face with palms facing outward.
+The other side portrays artist Jim Morphesis, in the same pose, same disinterested stare, the same larger-than-life photorealistic headshot.
 As the most prolific muralist in L.A., both in terms of the size of his murals and the number produced, Twitchell also experienced the most praise for and existential challenges to his work.”

 jim morphesis monument kent twitchell